sheisc/COMP9024/Trees/RedBlackTree/README.md

             // If numVal is already in the binary search tree, do nothing. return;
         }
         // The inserted node is RED node.
-We don't update its black height here.
+We will update black heights in FixViolationsInInsertion().
         FixViolationsInInsertion(pRoot, pNodePtr, pCnt, graphName, fileName);
     }
 }